 The Subject Index is the portal for accessing transcriptions of the quotations under particular topics.
-At present it provides digital transcriptions of two topics: Pars 1, Liber 2: De bono et honesto virtutibus (containing about 200 quotations under five rubrics); and Pars 5, Liber 4: De morali consideratione vite et mortis (containing about 150 quotations organized under ten rubrics).
+At present it provides digital transcriptions of two topics: Pars 1, Liber 2: "De bono et honesto virtutibus" (containing about 200 quotations under five rubrics); and Pars 5, Liber 4: "De morali consideratione vite et mortis" (containing about 150 quotations organized under ten rubrics).
 This work was done by the editor during the Fall of 2013.

-All of the edited transcriptions linked to the Author/Source Index and the unedited transcriptions linked to the Subject Index are provided in pdf documents that have been protected from printing and downloading, but are fully searchable either through an Internet browser such as Google, or the Adobe Reader search function.
+All of the edited transcriptions linked to the Author/Source Index and unedited transcriptions linked to the Subject Index are provided in pdf documents that have been protected from printing and downloading, but are fully searchable either through an Internet browser such as Google, or the Adobe Reader search function.

 When additional funding is obtained, this online resource will be expanded to eventually include a complete transcription of the entire 1505 Venice edition and editions of the quotations attributed to the classical and patristic, as well as the medieval sources (including several which have not been edited yet and one that apparently does not survive as a complete text) as a prelude to the creation of a critical edition of the entire text based on several key manuscript witnesses.
 There are also plans to provide an intertextuality search engine similar to Janus, the search tool developed for The Electronic Manipulus florum Project.